cagross/csharp-specials/README.md

 - Homepage: A functioning homepage can be found at https://localhost:7165/.
 The search button can be used to display sample items.
 But note that for now, these are hard coded items--search will not return current circular items.

+- Unit Tests: One autoamted unit end test is now working, and passing.
+Is built with xUnit.

-- End-To-End Test: A few end-to-end tests are now working, and passing.
+- End-To-End Tests: Most automated end-to-end tests are now working, and passing.
 They are built with xUnit and Selenium.

 - AI component (currently disabled): The homepage displays AI-generated content: the most popular dish in a random US state.
 The final app will have a similar component.